News and Events

 5:30pm - 7:00pm Shropshire Council and Shropshire Fairtrade Coalition Reception for Gerardo Arias Camacho in Wilfred Owen Room, Shirehall, Abbey Foregate, Shrewsbury, SY2 6ND

 There was a very successful early evening reception at Shirehall, Shropshire Council.
 There was a short presentation by Gerardo Arias Camacho, questions, and an informal gathering over light refreshments with Fairtrade theme.
 Present were the Shrewsbury Town Mayor, Shropshire Councillors, and representatives from retail organisations and Fairtrade organisations in Shrewsbury and from Shropshire.
 Thanks to Midcounties Co-op for assisting with the funding for the event and to Harper Adams University and local Fairtrade home bakers for the wonderful refreshments.
-See photo here (scroll down until you see the Fairtrade logo!) http://www.flickr.com/photos/shropshirecouncil and report here http://shropshire.gov.uk/news/2013/03/fairtrade-farmer-visits-shirehall-to-share-insights-on-coffee-production/ Thanks to Shropshire Council for the coverage!
+See photo here (scroll down a long way until you see the Fairtrade logo!) http://www.flickr.com/photos/shropshirecouncil and report here http://shropshire.gov.uk/news/2013/03/fairtrade-farmer-visits-shirehall-to-share-insights-on-coffee-production/ Thanks to Shropshire Council for the coverage!

 Tuesday 26 February 2013